6 Elul, 5639, parshas teytsa

 A Film Taken

-The film company “Sphinx” recorded the funeral at three stages: On Karmelicka, when the coffin was brought out of the residence; on the corner of _____ l and Nalewka where there was an overview of the entire funeral procession; and at the grave as the coffin was lowered into the grave with the family standing around it.
+The film company “Sphinx” recorded the funeral at three stages: On Karmelicka, when the coffin was brought out of the residence; on the corner of Gesia and Nalewki where there was an overview of the entire funeral procession; and at the grave as the coffin was lowered into the grave with the family standing around it.

 The film is the property of the Yiddish Writers’ and Journalists’ Society.